SaltyMonkey/justclash/README.md

 ## Overview

-**JustClash** is a simple service package for OpenWrt and FriendlyWrt that manages the Mihomo/Clash core in TPROXY mode.
+**JustClash** is a simple service package for OpenWrt that manages the Mihomo/Clash core in TPROXY mode.
 The project showcases how to wrap, configure, and control external proxy binaries, automate Linux service management, and interact with network and routing components in a router environment.

 ## Features

 - Launches and supervises the Mihomo/Clash core as a system service.
 - Integration of external binaries with Linux shell scripting.
-- Practical examples of network and routing configuration (TPROXY, Mixed port, firewall, policy routing).
+- Simplified network and routing configuration (TPROXY, Mixed port, firewall, policy routing).
-- Integrates with OpenWrt/FriendlyWrt service management.
+- Integrates with OpenWrt service management.
 - All configuration is handled via UCI (`/etc/config/justclash`).
 - LuCI web interface for controlling and monitoring the service.
 - Diagnostic tools for DNS, ICMP, and routing.